AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **editStory**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Changes content and caption of a previously sent story
+Changes content and caption of a story.
+Can be called only if story.can_be_edited == true

 #### Parameters